ironhack-labs/lab-react-ironcontacts/README.md

 ### Iteration 5 | Bonus | Styling

-Unfortunately, this contact list isn't production ready.
+Unfortunately, this contact list isn't production-ready.
 This is the movie business!
 It has to sparkle!
 Add some beautiful CSS to make the app "pop".

 Happy coding! :heart: